jflorian/doubledog-iscsi/README.md

 ## Limitations

 Tested on Fedora 21, but likely to work on any Red Hat variant.
+See manifest/params.pp for the most likely obstructions.

 ## Development